Search by Keyword

 “Meaningless psychedelia.”
 “Patronizing and sympathetic.”
 “Full of the fake wisdom of those philosophically lightweight days.”
 “Taunting the limitations of the analytical mind.”

-These phrases are examples used by authors to describe the lyrics to The Beatles’ 1966 masterful “Revolver” song “And Your Bird Can Sing.”
-While the musicality displayed on the track easily gain admiration from writers across the board, the lyrics appear “rich and mysterious,” as John Robertson describes in his book “The Complete Guide To The Music Of The Beatles.”
+These phrases are examples used by authors to describe the lyrics of The Beatles’ masterful 1966 “Revolver” song “And Your Bird Can Sing.”
+While the musicality displayed on the track easily gains admiration from writers across the board, the lyrics appear “rich and mysterious,” as John Robertson describes in his book “The Complete Guide To The Music Of The Beatles.”

 This explanation lends itself to the belief that the song was another product of a songwriting session at John’s Kenwood home during the early months of 1966.
-Being that the group had taken a four month ‘sabbatical’ from their previous hectic year, the song was undoubtedly written during this period, which stretches from January through till April 20th, 1966 when the song was first attempted in the studio.
+Being that the group had taken a four month "sabbatical" from their previous hectic year, the song was undoubtedly written during this period, which stretches from January through till April 20th, 1966 when the song was first attempted in the studio.
+Paul's signature at the bottom of the original lyric sheet for this song, which was titled "You Don't Get Me" at this early stage, seems to indicate that Paul did at least play a part in its composition.

 Regarding the writing sessions he and Paul had in 1966, John revealed their intended schedules in an interview that year: “It’s too easy to put it off if we just meet without any plan and say, ‘Shall we write something today?’
 If you do that then you feel as though you’re losing a free day.
 What we’re going to do is make dates beforehand and sort of say, ‘Right, Wednesday and Friday of this week are for songwriting, and Tuesday, Wednesday and Thursday of next week.’
 Then we’ll know it’s something we’ve to keep to.”
 It is within this framework that “And Your Bird Can Sing” was written.

-It can also be stated that, since minor lyric changes were instituted to the song on its last recording date on April 26th of that year, the writing of “And Your Bird Can Sing” (or "You Don't Get Me" as it was reportedly called early on) extends all the way to the final day of its being recorded.
+It can also be stated that, since minor lyric changes were instituted to the song on its last recording date on April 26th of that year, the writing of “And Your Bird Can Sing” extends all the way to the final day of its being recorded.
+As to the intended lyrical meaning, or what we can at least deduce, that will be tackled below under "Song Structure and Style."

-On April 20th, 1966, The Beatles entered EMI Studio Two at 2:30 pm for their tenth recording session for what became their British “Revolver” album, as well as their first British 1966 single.
+On April 20th, 1966, The Beatles entered EMI Studio Two at 2:30 pm for their eighth recording session for what became their British “Revolver” album.
 This session lasted a whopping twelve hours, ending at 2:30 am the next day.
 Surprisingly, not one note played during this session was deemed worthy of being released at the time.
 The two songs attempted on this day, these being “And Your Bird Can Sing” and George Harrison’s “Taxman,” were both started afresh during later sessions.

-Considerable time was first spent working out an arrangement for and recording rhythm tracks for “And Your Bird Can Sing.”
-They decided to go with a Byrds-like sound with George using his 1965 Rickenbacker 360/12-string guitar during the rhythm track along with John on electric rhythm guitar and Ringo on drums.
-The second take was deemed best (John’s voice at the end is heard saying “That was it, wasn’t it?) and was subject to various overdubs.
+Considerable time was first spent working out an arrangement and recording rhythm tracks for “And Your Bird Can Sing.”
+Playing the song in they key of D major, they decided to go for a Byrds-like sound with George using his 1965 Rickenbacker 360/12-string guitar, along with John on electric rhythm guitar and Ringo on drums, all of these elements being recorded onto track one of the four-track tape.
+"Take two" was deemed best (John’s voice at the end is heard saying “That was it, wasn’t it?) and was subject to various overdubs.

-John first sang lead vocals as an overdub and then John and Paul added a vocal harmony track with Paul harmonizing throughout the entire verses.
-One of these harmony vocal attempts, which was preserved on a separate track, reveal John and Paul getting an acute case of the giggles.
-On the lead vocal track, just before he began singing, John made a “munching” sound with his mouth which put them both in hysterics throughout the harmony overdub even though they did try to regain composure at some points.
-John sings the first line of the second bridge as “when your bike is broken” instead of “bird is broken” as heard on the lead vocal track and, to end this obviously faulted overdub that couldn’t be used, finished it off with purposely off-key whistling during what would have been the fade-out of the song.
-The next attempt at overdubbing these harmonies was recorded on a different track to preserve this humorous take for posterity, which can now be heard on the 1996 release “Anthology 2.”
+John and Paul then attempted to double-track their vocals onto the fourth track of the tape, this resulting in the two of them getting an acute case of the giggles.
+On track three, just before he began singing, John made a “munching” sound with his mouth, which put them both in hysterics throughout this new vocal overdub even though they did try to regain composure at some points.
+John sang the first line of the second bridge as “when your bike is broken” instead of “bird is broken” as heard on track three and, to end this obviously faulted overdub that couldn’t be used, finished it off with purposely off-key whistling during what would have been the fade-out.
+All four tracks of this rendition of the song are included on the 1996 release “Anthology 2,” while tracks one, two and four (omitting the original vocal track but highlighting the giggling vocals) are contained in the 2022 Deluxe editions of "Revolver."
+Concerning the version included on "Anthology 2," Paul stated in 1995, "You couldn't have released it at the time, but now you can.
+Sounds great just hearing us lose it on a take."
+George Martin agreed, "You can't help laughing with them, it's so funny."

-At approximately midnight, a total of nine-and-a-half hours were spent putting together this elaborate recording which, minus the “giggling” vocal track, would have made a suitable addition to the resulting “Revolver” album.
+At approximately midnight, a total of nine-and-a-half hours had been spent putting together this elaborate recording which, minus the “giggling” vocal track, would have made a suitable addition to the resulting “Revolver” album.
 Many today even argue that this is the better version, albeit this opinion may be biased by not hearing this gem until three decades after the released version came out.
-Nonetheless, this excellent rendition was deemed unworthy of the album, possibly because of wanting to tighten up the harmony guitar work which ultimately became the focal point of the song during the song’s next session.
-The decision to re-record the song may not have been made until later, however, because five mono mixes of the song were made at the end of this day by producer George Martin and engineers Geoff Emerick and Phil McDonald.
+Nonetheless, this excellent rendition was deemed unworthy for the album, possibly because of wanting to tighten up the harmony guitar work which ultimately became the focal point of the song during its next session.
+The decision to re-record the song may not have been made until later, however, because five mono mixes were created at the end of this day by producer George Martin and engineers Geoff Emerick and Phil McDonald.

-The first mono mix of the song was made on May 12th, 1966 with the sole intention of being shipped to Capitol Records in the US for inclusion on their make-shift album “Yesterday…And Today.”
-George Martin, Geoff Emerick and 2nd engineer Jerry Boys entered the control room of EMI Studio Three on this day to make this mix as well as the other two tracks being quickly sent to Capitol, these being “I’m Only Sleeping’ and “Dr. Robert.”
-A mono mix of take ten and the ending of take six were made, these being then edited together to make a complete mix.
-With the harmony guitar passages in full volume during the bridges, this mix was unique to America at the time.
+The first mono mix of the song was made on May 12th, 1966 with the sole intention of shipping it to Capitol Records in the US for inclusion on their make-shift album “Yesterday…And Today.”
+George Martin, Geoff Emerick and 2nd engineer Jerry Boys entered the control room of EMI Studio Three on this day to create this mix as well as the other two tracks being quickly sent to Capitol, these being “I’m Only Sleeping’ and “Dr. Robert.”
+A mono mix of "take ten" and the ending of "take six" were made, these then being edited together to make a complete mix.
+With the harmony guitar passages at full volume during the bridges, this mix was unique to America.

-May 20th, 1966 was the day that the only stereo mix of the song was created, this being used for the British “Revolver” album and intended for the American “Yesterday…And Today” album.
-This was done in the control room of EMI Studio One by George Martin, Geoff Emerick and Phil McDonald.
-Once again, separate mixes were first made of take ten and then the ending of take six, these then being edited together to comprise the final stereo mix.
-The guitar harmonies in the bridges were put substantially quieter during the bridges and the ending was faded somewhat quickly so that Paul’s ending bass guitar flourish and a stray note on George’s guitar are less prominent as heard in the American mono mix previously made.
-Each track of the vocals that were created through ADT was isolated on either the left or right channel so that it appears that all of the vocals are centered in the stereo mix.
-The bass guitar, as well as the tambourine, hi-hat and cymbal crash overdubs, are heard primarily on the right channel while the rhythm track is primarily on the left channel.
+May 20th, 1966 was the day that two stereo mixes of the song were created, one intended for the American "Yesterday...And Today" album and the other for the British “Revolver” album.
+These were made in the control room of EMI Studio One by George Martin, Geoff Emerick and Phil McDonald.
+Once again, in both cases, separate mixes were first made of "take ten" and then the ending of "take six," these then being edited together to comprise each final stereo mix.
+For the "Revolver" mix, the guitar harmonies in the bridges were put substantially quieter during the bridges and the ending was faded somewhat quickly so that Paul’s final bass guitar flourish and a stray note on George’s guitar are less prominent as compared to what was heard in the previously created American mono mix.
+The vocal track was centered in the stereo mix, the bass guitar and tambourine / cymbal / tambourine track was placed primarily on the right channel, while the rhythm track is primarily on the left channel.

-On June 6th, 1966, the mono mix that was included on the British “Revolver” album was created in the control room of EMI Studio Three by the same team of Martin, Emerick and McDonald.
-Again, two mixes were done, take ten for the majority of the song and take six for the ending.
-However, they neglected to edit the two together on this day, this being done on June 8th, 1966 in the control room of EMI Studio Two by Martin, Emerick and 2nd engineer Richard Lush.
-This time around, the harmony guitars in the bridges are mixed a little louder than in the stereo mix but not as loud as the American mono mix done on May 12th.
-The handclaps are a little quieter here but the ending has the bass flourish and stray guitar note in full bloom.
+On June 6th, 1966, the mono mix that was included on the British “Revolver” album was created in the control room of EMI Studio Three by the same team of George Martin, Geoff Emerick and Phil McDonald.
+Again, two mixes were done, "take ten" for the majority of the song and "take six" for the ending.
+However, they neglected to edit the two together on this day, this being done on June 8th, 1966 in the control room of EMI Studio Two by George Martin, Geoff Emerick and 2nd engineer Richard Lush.
+This time around, the harmony guitars in the bridges are mixed a little louder than in the British stereo mix but not as loud as the American mono mix done on May 12th, 1966.
+The handclaps are a little quieter here but the conclusion has the bass flourish and stray guitar note in full bloom.

 Song Structure and Style